Analyzing a large Teradata table with Multivalue compression incurs high workload costs.

 Analysis typically involves tallying unique values in each table column, a time-consuming and resource-intensive process for large tables.

 Fortunately, Teradata 14.10 offers a more cost-effective solution.

 SHOW STATISTICS VALUES COLUMN <column> ON <table>;

-Above statement outputs the most biased column values and many other useful statistics about a column.
-Usually, the biased values are great candidates for Teradata Multivalue compression.
+This statement displays biased column values and other useful statistics.
+Biased values are often ideal for Teradata Multivalue compression.